JKCodes/ecommerce-app/README.md

 ```
 $ rails s
 ```
+* Skip to step 4

-2b.
-Use existing: Create an .env file at the root directory of the repo, and put the following line in the file.
+3. Skip to step 4 if you decided to clone the Rails API.
+Create an .env file at the root directory of the repo, and put the following line in the file.

 ```
 REACT_APP_API_URL=https://hidden-sea-49555.herokuapp.com/api/v1
 ```

-Note that there will already be some data on the database if you choose to use an existing Rails API.
+* Note that there will already be some data on the database if you choose to use an existing Rails API.

-3. Then finally run npm start on the root directory of the React/Redux repo:
+4. Then finally run npm start on the root directory of the React/Redux repo:

 ```
 $ npm start